Day Treatment vs. IOP – What’s the Difference?

-In addition to our basic outpatient services, individual therapy, dietitian, medical, group therapy, etc. we also offer higher levels of care-intensive programs that meet people where they are that offer the maximum amount of support.
+In addition to our basic outpatient services, individual therapy, dietitian, medical, group therapy, etc. we also offer higher levels of care—intensive programs that meet people where they are with the appropriate amount of support.
 Intensive programs fall in between outpatient and 24/7 residential care.
-The intensive programs include our Day Program – depending on where you are in the country, this may be called a Day Treatment Program (DTP), Intensive Day Program (IDP), or Partial Hospitalization Program (PHP), which is a minimum of 30 hours/week spread out over 5-7 days, and our Intensive Outpatient Program (IOP), which is a minimum of 9 hrs per week spread out over 3 days.
+The intensive programs include our Day Program.
+Depending on where you are in the country, this may be called an Intensive Day Program (IDP) or Partial Hospitalization Program (PHP), which is a minimum of 30 hours/week, and our Intensive Outpatient Program (IOP), which is a minimum of 12 hrs per week.

 These programs are quite different from each other.
 When someone is looking into treatment, often one of the first thoughts they have is “How do I find an eating disorder program that will not interfere with my day-to-day life?”
 “Will it allow me to continue with school, work, family, and other activities while still trying to get better?”
 As a result of these questions, IOP seems like an attractive option.